qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 * [Søren Koch](https://www.linkedin.com/in/skoch91/) - Manufacturing Engineer

-# We are running Python v3.5 and the following libraries are needed to run
-* tensorflow or pytorch CPU
-* numpy
-* matplotlib

 pytorch can be installed by using < conda install -c peterjc123 pytorch > with anaconda tensorflow for windows can be installed by using < pip install tensorflow > or < pip install https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-0.12.0rc0-cp35-cp35m-win_amd64.whl >